Midgegooroo: Aftermath

-Thus, the Aboriginal people of the Swan and Canning were able for the first time to put their side of the story before the government, and even the Gazette, which had been unrelenting in its calls for harsh punishment, conceded that they might have a point and that justice, Swan River Colony style, was at best inconsistent.
-Munday and Migo argued forcefully that their people had been extremely badly treated.
+Thus, the Aboriginal people of the Swan and Canning were able for the first time to put their story before the government, and even the Gazette, which had been unrelenting in its calls for harsh punishment, conceded that they might have a point and that justice, as allotted in the Swan River Colony, was at best inconsistent.
+Munday and Migo argued their people had been extremely badly treated.
 Even in the context of the early nineteenth century, death was an extreme penalty for the theft of flour and biscuits.
-Their people had consistently been roughly treated, but their story had been left untold.
-The rough treatment at the hands of people such as the Velvicks had been left out of the discourse of "native barbarity", and the dispositions about the role of Midgegooroo, Yagan and Munday in their deaths failed to mention that, on that day at Bull's Creek, the colonists had tried to seize and break their spears.
+Their people had consistently been poorly treated, but their story had been left untold.
+The treatment at the hands of people such as the Velvicks had been left out of the discourse of "native barbarity", and the dispositions about the role of Midgegooroo, Yagan and Munday in their deaths failed to mention that, on that day at Bull's Creek, the colonists had tried to seize and break their spears.

-The colonial government and the colonists of Perth, however, had no intention of sharing their new possessions with the Aboriginals, who were henceforth to be dependent on government rations dispensed from ration points.
+The colonial government and the colonists of Perth, however, had no intention of sharing their new possessions with the Aboriginal people, who were henceforth to be dependent on government rations dispensed from ration points.
 Thus began the long and inexorable history of the dispossession of Western Australian Aboriginal people from their lands and the loss of their freedoms of movement.
-In Perth, the ruthless killing of Midgegooroo and Yagan certainly shocked the people of the Swan and Canning but, far from improving relationships between coloniser and colonized, violence and robbery continued for some years in the region and further afield.
+In Perth, the ruthless killing of Midgegooroo and Yagan shocked the people of the Swan and Canning but, far from improving relationships between coloniser and colonised, violence and robbery continued for some years in the region and further afield.
 Aboriginal people of the Murray River felt the full force of colonial fury just over a year after Munday and Migo had expressed their desire for a treaty, when a large number of their people were massacred in a combined action near Pinjarra in October 1834.
 As the Western Australian frontier spread over the vast land area of the colony, other Aboriginal people were to experience much the same pattern of dispossession, death, incarceration and government repression.

 Midgegooroo's land rights passed to his son Yagan, then to his other son Narral.
 Munday assumed responsibility for his older wife, and his younger wife Ganiup became the wife of a Noongar named Dommera.